Welcome to Round Rock!

 For the non-resident, fire protection is provided by volunteer fire departments which have taxing authority.
 Water and sewer will be handled either through septic systems and wells on your property, or through a quasi-governmental entity called a “MUD”, or municipal utility district, not affiliated with any city government.
 MUD responsibilities are defined by state law.
 The MUD is governed by a board elected by the residents served by the MUD.
 In some areas of the county, water and electrical may be provided by a neighboring city.

-The city and county is currently split in terms of State Senatorial and County Commission representation.
+The City and County are currently split in terms of State Senatorial and County Commission representation.
 This may change during redistricting.
-To determine your precincts, you can either register to vote (the numbers are on the voter's registration card) or call 943-1630.
+To determine your precincts, you can either register to vote (the numbers are on the voter’s registration card) or call 512-943-1630.